*This is a sample chapters from the revised Grand Slam Edition. Cover by IMbeta.

 “And within it,” came back the Defense Advisor.
 “Compassion will settle our own dissidents.
 The public stands united for now, but it remains on edge.”

-Professor Zwei was contemplative.
-“I recommend a temporary weapons ban in public,” he said.
-“We don’t want to agitate the situation further.”
+Zwei was contemplative.
+“I think we should temporarily ban weapons in public,” he said.
+“We can’t risk agitating the situation further.”
 The students murmured to each other in agreement and continued to write.

 The Civil Advisor disagreed.
-“It’ll be seen as an unjustified violation of the citizen’s civil rights.
+“It’ll be seen as an unjustified violation of the citizens’ rights.
 People need to feel like they can protect themselves.
 Don’t worry – any unprovoked aggression will be met with harsh punishment.”

-“They’re worrying too much,” the professor said to brush the objection off, “nothing will happen.”
+“They’re worrying too much,” the professor said to brush off the objection, “nothing will happen.”

 Alex pushed her chair away and stood.
 “You know that’s not true.
 Something else is out there,” she said, thinking about the voice’s ominous threat, “and it’s watching.
 We need to keep our eye on the ball.”
 She moved to the door and her escort pulled it open.

-“What about Drake?”
-Professor Magnus Zwei inquired, his eyes and face uniting together in their curiosity.
-The students halted their writing and looked at her the same.
+“What about Drake, Princess?”
+Professor Magnus Zwei inquired, his eyes and face united in curiosity.
+The students stopped writing and looked at her the same.